igor-lirussi/OpenCV-Send-Images-Network/README.md

 # OpenCV-Send-Images-Network
-Some experiments to send and receive images / stream video through network with low latency for external computation.
+Send and receive images / stream video through network with low latency for external computation.

 Image/Video streamed can be seen with browser in another device, or captured with OpenCV for further computation.